Big Brother 2 (American season): Summary

 On Day 51, the HouseGuests competed in the first round of the "Big Brother Road Trip" Head of Household competition.
 For this competition, the HouseGuests answered questions regarding the evicted HouseGuests with the answers being states.
 To gain a point, a HouseGuest had to be the first to strike a pole by driving a remote-control car; the two HouseGuests with the most points would move on to the second round.
 Bunky and Hardy advanced to the second round.
 On Day 52, Bunky and Hardy competed in the second round of the Head of Household competition.
 For this, the two had to drive their remote-control car through an obstacle course; each obstacle was based on the home state of an evicted HouseGuests, and the two had to drive their cars to approach each obstacle in the order that the HouseGuests were evicted.
 Hardy was the winner, giving him his third Head of Household win of the season.
 On Day 55, the HouseGuests competed in the "Big Brother Jenga" food competition.
 For this competition, the HouseGuests built a Jenga puzzle out of oversized pieces with food categories listed on them.
-They would then pull out the pieces one at a time, earning each category they successfully removed without knocking over the tower.
-That night, Hardy chose to nominate Bunky and Will for eviction, seeing Bunky as a physical threat due to his recent competition wins.
+They would then pull out the pieces one at a time, earning each category they removed without knocking over the tower.
+That night, Hardy nominated Bunky and Will for eviction, seeing Bunky as a physical threat due to his recent competition wins.
 Due to the low number of HouseGuests remaining in the house, the bedroom closest to the bathroom was shut down; the HouseGuests were allowed to paint the room before it was closed for good.
 On Day 56, the HouseGuests competed in "The Great Escape" luxury competition.
-The HouseGuests decorated a doll to their likeness, and later found their dolls outside in individual baskets.
+The HouseGuests decorated a doll to their likeness and later found their dolls outside in individual baskets.
 They had to blow up helium balloons, tie them to their doll's basket, and attempt to make their basket float over the walls of the house; the first two HouseGuests to complete this challenge would win a helicopter tour of Los Angeles.
 Will was the first to complete the challenge, with Bunky coming in second.
 Though the plan was to initially evict Bunky, Nicole continued to grow frustrated with Will and contemplated evicting him; the two later made up.
 The America's Choice poll saw the HouseGuests getting an in-house shopping spree for sportswear clothing.
 On Day 61, the eviction vote came to a tie, with Hardy casting the tie-breaker vote to evict Bunky.